Importance of RPA Metrics

-Over the past couple of years, labor cost became more important to an enterprise's operations while operations teams were pressured to speed up cycle times.
-At the same type, robotic process automation (RPA) vendors provided a mechanism for automating tasks.
-The marriage between need and technology specifically targeted to meet that need sparked a wave of interest in automation around the world.
+Over the past couple of years, labor costs have become more important to an enterprise's operations while operations teams have been pressured to accelerate cycle times.
+At the same time, Robotic Process Automation (RPA) vendors have provided a mechanism for automating tasks.
+The marriage between need and technology that's specifically targeted to meet that need has sparked a wave of interest in automation around the world.

-Regionally, the reason for the interest in labor automation varies, but there were a couple of impacts:
+Regionally, the reason for the interest in labor automation varies, but it has a couple of impacts:

-- The first was the link between task automation and an understanding that doing this well would result in a measurable positive return to the business.
+- The first is the link between task automation and an understanding that doing this well can result in a measurable positive return to the business.

-- The second impact was the drive to become excellent at automation, with task automation becoming a central area of focus.
-That spawned efforts to establish RPA Centers of Excellence(CoE), with the expectation that a dollar invested into the CoE would deliver multiple dollars in benefits.
+- The second is the drive to become excellent at automation, with task automation becoming a central area of focus.
+That's spawned efforts to establish RPA centers of excellence(CoEs) with the expectation that a dollar invested in the CoE will deliver multiple dollars in benefits.

 - There is no reason to automate if the automation isn't directly associated with improved business performance.
 The only way to identify performance gains is to measure them.